We are Artists

 - experiment, explore and record their observations and ideas

-Then children apply the techniques they have learned to make 2D or 3D Art work.
+Then children apply the techniques they have learned to make and evaluate 2D or 3D Art work.

 We have created our own scheme of work which is designed to ensure that all children can make good progress in practising different techniques using a range of materials as well as learning about artists and designers in history.
 Some of our art work is also linked to other areas of the curriculum such as History and English.